 However, failure to provide preventive care (eg, vaccinations, routine dental examinations) is not usually considered neglect.

 Severe corporal punishment (eg, whipping, burning, scalding) clearly constitutes physical abuse, but for lesser degrees of physical and emotional chastisement, the boundary between socially accepted behavior and abuse varies among different cultures.
-Likewise, certain cultural practices (eg, female genital mutilation are so extreme as to constitute abuse.
-However, certain folk remedies (eg, coining, cupping, irritant poultices) often create lesions (eg, bruises, petechiae, minor burns) that can blur the line between acceptable cultural practices and abuse.
+Likewise, practices that are accepted by some cultures constitute abuse in the US (eg, female genital mutilation Female Genital Mutilation Female genital mutilation is a traditional practice in some cultures in parts of Africa (usually northern or central Africa).
+It is also done in some parts of the Middle East and in other areas... read more ).
+However, certain folk remedies (eg, coining, cupping Cupping Cupping (a manipulative and body-based practice) is used in traditional Chinese medicine.
+Cupping is believed to increase blood flow to the site of application, thereby improving healing in... read more , irritant poultices) may create lesions (eg, bruises, petechiae, minor burns) that can raise concern for what is acceptable cultural practices or abuse.

 Parental characteristics and personality features can play a role.
-The parent’s own childhood may have lacked affection and warmth, may not have been conducive to the development of adequate self-esteem or emotional maturity, and, in many cases, also included other forms of maltreatment.
+The parent’s own childhood may have lacked affection and warmth, may not have been conducive to the development of adequate self-esteem or emotional maturity, and, in many cases, also included forms of maltreatment.
 Abusive parents may see their children as a source of unlimited and unconditional affection and look to them for the support that they never received.
 As a result, they may have unrealistic expectations of what their children can supply for them, they are frustrated easily and have poor impulse control, and they may be unable to give what they never experienced.
-Drug or alcohol use may provoke impulsive and uncontrolled behaviors toward their children.
-Parental mental disorders also increase the risk of maltreatment.
+Substance use may provoke impulsive and uncontrolled behaviors toward children.
+Untreated parental mental health disorders also increase the risk of maltreatment.